wagnerhsu/project-sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database-vbs/README.md

        ![Connection string](./img/portal-key-vault-key.png)

-   2. Click on **Access Policies** under **Settings**.
+   2. Click on **Access Policies**.
 You should see two access policy entries: one for your identity and one for the web app's identity.
 These policies grant you permissions necessary to perform key management operations and they grant the web app permissions required to decrypt column encryption keys, protecting the data.

 1. Switch to SSMS.
    1. In Object Explorer, navigate to the **ContosoHR** database.
 Then go to **Security** > **Always Encrypted Keys**.